Priyanshrai/ecommerce-project/README.md

 - The frontend is configured to connect to the backend at `http://localhost:5000`
 - Make sure both the backend server and PostgreSQL database are running before starting the frontend
-- The initial product data is loaded automatically when running the database schema
+- Initial product data is loaded automatically during database setup